Huamantla is a small city in Huamantla Municipality located in the eastern half of the Mexican state of Tlaxcala.

-This includes a month of festivities, the best known of which are the “night no one sleeps” when residents create six km of “carpets” on the streets made from colored sawdust, flowers and other materials.
+This includes a month of festivities, the best known of which is the “night no one sleeps” when residents create six km of “carpets” on the streets made from colored sawdust, flowers, and other materials.

 The other is the “Huamantlada” a running of the bulls similar to that in Pamplona.

 Commerce and services are the fastest-growing sectors of the economy.
 The city is the starting point for a tourist route called “Huamantla and the East”.

 The name comes from various Nahuatl words “cuahuitl” (“tree”), “man” (“next” or “in line”), and “tla” (“abundance”), which together are interpreted as a place of aligned trees.